kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

       version: latest # version of the GCP Secret
       property: anotherKey # name of the field in the GCP Secret JSON, unused for plain values
 ```
+### Note
+The trusted/untrusted files are only applied to the trusted and untrusted clusters respectively, while the workload file is applied to both clusters.

+The pre-submit and pj-tester jobs are executed on untrusted clusters, while the periodic jobs are run on the trusted clusters.
+Adding the secret to the proper file allows the user to specify when type of clusters should have access to the secret.

 ## External Secrets Checker